Happy Bhag Jayegi: Box office

 Happy Bhag Jayegi was released on about 1,000 screens but had a relatively poor opening collection of about ₹23 million.
 The slow start was attributed to the film's marketing and competition faced from the big-budget productions including Rustom and Mohenjo Daro.
 The collections grew over the course of the weekend; the film earned ₹38 million on Saturday and ₹46 million on Sunday to bring the first-weekend total to ₹107 million; the increase in its earnings was credited to positive word of mouth.
 Collections held steady throughout the week with the film grossing a total of ₹178 million.
 Happy Bhag Jayegi did particularly well in urban areas such as Mumbai and the National Capital Region, where it collected ₹85 million and ₹77 million, respectively.
 Despite a slow start, the film grossed a total of ₹391 million at the domestic box office in its theatrical run and was a considered a sleeper hit by media outlets.
 Happy Bhag Jayegi earned ₹23.5 million at the North American box office and about ₹40 million in the such other international markets as the United Kingdom, Australia, and New Zealand.
 The film has grossed ₹465 million worldwide.

 Sequel

 Penty confirmed her involvement in a sequel to Happy Bhag Jayegi through her Twitter account.
-Rai and Eros Now were also confirmed as producers, and Aziz was retained as director for the sequel.
-The sequel, entitled Happy Phirr Bhag Jayegi was released on 24 August 2018.
+Rai and Lulla were also confirmed to return as producers, and Aziz was retained as writer and director for the sequel.
+Titled Happy Phirr Bhag Jayegi, the sequel, also starring Sonakshi Sinha as the titular character who gets mistaken for Penty's titular character, was released on 24 August 2018.